Grizzly 399, the most famous bear in the world, died Tuesday night after being hit by a vehicle on Highway 26/89 in the Snake River Canyon .

 The whereabouts of Spirit are unknown at this time and Fish and Wildlife reports that there is no evidence to suggest the yearling was also involved in the incident, although Fish and Wildlife is still monitoring the area and is working with state and local agencies to gather more information on the accident.

-“People from around the world have followed grizzly bear 399 for several decades,” said Hilary Cooley, Grizzly Bear recovery coordinator for the U.S. Fish and Wildlife Service, in the press release.
+“People from around the world have followed grizzly bear 399 for several decades,” said Hilary Cooley, Grizzly Bear recovery coordinator for the U.S. Fish and Wildlife Service, in a statement.
 “Wildlife vehicle collisions and conflict are unfortunate.
 We are thankful the driver is okay and understand the community is saddened to hear that grizzly bear 399 has died.”

 Chip Jenkins, Grand Teton National Park superintendent, said 399 was an incredible ambassador for her species.